AndrewRoy3535/Shop-app/README.md

 # How to use:
-Run the following for use
+Run the following commands for use

 ### `npm start`
 For start the project into localhost.